Precision Sound Reproducers

 loudspeakers, and the absence of it is already well known as a specific

 quality of electrostatic loudspeakers.
 Vynil disks by design contain

 transients and therefore often are considered less agressive than

-aggressiveness, however, often is not due to the CD itself but rather
+aggressiveness, however, is not

 sources to sound smooth, rich, detailed and without aggression.